kitt-browser/dev-server/README.md

 Available options:

- * buildDir: subdirectory of your extension directory which should be watched for changes instead of root.
+ * `buildDir`: subdirectory of your extension directory which should be watched for changes instead of root.
 The CRX packer will pack the contents of this directory when change is detected.

-**PROVIDED KEY.PEM IS ONLY FOR INITIAL TESTING!**

-**REPLACE WITH YOUR OWN PRIVATE KEY!**